Common-Longitudinal-ICU-data-Format/CLIF_Proning_Incidence_Severe_ARF/README.md

 ## Objective

-Evaluate the Incidence of Prone Positioning for Patients with Severe Hypoxemic Respiratory Failure Over Time Using the Common Longitudinal ICU Format (CLIF)
+Primary: Evaluate the Incidence of Prone Positioning for Patients with Severe Hypoxemic Respiratory Failure Over Time Using the Common Longitudinal ICU Format (CLIF)
+Secondary: Evaluate uptake of prone ventilation ICD-10 documentation compared to gold standard of flowsheet documentation of prone ventilation.

 ## Required CLIF tables and fields